 Indulge in the cultural riches of the Polish capital of Warsaw, exploring its historic palaces and museums, and its tradition of fine Classical music.
 In Krakow, visit the former home of eminent Polish artist Jan Matejko and see Da Vinci’s delicate masterpiece Lady with an Ermine.

 Continue to Riga in Latvia, where a surprising gem of Art Nouveau architecture awaits, and onwards to Tallinn, capital of Estonia, one of the most complete and impressive Mediaeval city centres in the world.
-Then cross the gulf to Finland for visits to the world-class museums of Helsinki.
+Then cross the gulf to Finland for visits to Turku, the former capital and the world-class museums of Helsinki.